chrisaugu/chrisaugu/README.md

 Hi 👋 My name is Christian Augustyn
 ===================================

-Web Developer and Designer and Software Engineer
+Web Developer and Software Engineer
 ------------------------------------------------

 Currently in my junior year, studying Mathematics & Computing Science at Divine Word University or simply DWU as everyone finds it simple to call it that way.
 I most often code up PNGX Client, Messenger SMS and StockX, but nearly any unique project idea is a fair game!